In this video, our Internet Marketing Manager Luke takes us through an overview of SEO and popular misconceptions.

 Other issues that can negatively affect your ability to rank in search results include:

 - Techincal issues such as downtime, slow loading time, the absence of an SSL Certificate, or your website gets hacked.
-Be sure to regularly check your Google webmaster tools for notifications regarding problems with your website.
+Be sure to regularly check your Google Webmaster Tools (Search Console) for notifications regarding problems with your website.

 - Be aware that while making changes to your content or site structure can be beneficial, they may also have a negative effect on your SEO.
 Make sure you understand what effects the changes you are making will have on your search engine visibility.